viktor-ferenczi/performance-improvements/README.md

 ### Thruster grid updates (server and offline game)

-Contributed by: `mkaito`
+Initial solution was contributed by: `mkaito`

 When changing thrust values, such as adjusting override or just pressing WASD, a lot of time is spent recalculating power and fuel state of all thrusters on the grid every tick.
-The fix reduces the frequency of maximum thrust recalculations to once a second on average.

-The downside is that changes in fuel or power availability will take effect on the maximum available thrust about a second later, an acceptable compromise.
+This fix allows the recalculation to happen only if there is a relevant change in the control thrust or when the control thrust is reset back to zero.

+The fix has been verified both in space and gravity.
+It was tested that this fix does not affect the dampener function.

+Not tested yet:
+- Autopilot
+- NPC ships

 Please vote on the [support ticket](https://support.keenswh.com/spaceengineers/pc/topic/22874-grids-with-hydrogen-thrusters-decrease-simulation-speed-after-warfare-2-update-but-not-before)